diegonc/techscrolls.org/content/posts/2023-01-18-assuming-an-iam-role-using-the-instance-metadata-service.md

     }
 ```

 O﻿ne thing to keep in mind is that these endpoints have a default hop limit of one, meaning it will only work directly from the EC2 instance and not from a docker container, for instance.
-When the `curl` commands are executed form the docker instance it must hop one time to the EC2 instance running the container and the another time to the IMDS server and as the hop limit is one the request will be rejected.
+When the `curl` commands are executed from the docker instance it must hop one time to the EC2 instance running the container and then another time to the IMDS server and, as the hop limit is one, the request will be rejected.

 T﻿his behaviour is particularly troublesome when our application is running in Elastic Beanstalk with the ECS multi-container docker platform.
-To circumvent the hop limit, a file can be placed in the `.ebextensions` folder which get executed when building the environment.
+To circumvent the hop limit, a file can be placed in the `.ebextensions` folder which gets executed when building the environment.
 Let's say it's called `.ebextensions/hop-limit.config`, the file must have the following content:

 ```﻿shell
     files: